brettinternet/brettinternet.github.io/content/recruit/_index.md

 not open to products that rely solely on blockchain technologies.

-As part of the recruitment process, I require an opportunity to sit down with the team in a casual setting to answer questions and discuss the product and engineering experience.
+As part of the recruitment process, I require an opportunity to sit down with the team (virtually or in-person) to answer questions and discuss the product and engineering experience.

 I am only open to remote work at this time.